 Despite good intentions, many owners who are buckling up their dogs may not be using a harness that will keep the animals or passengers safe.
-Serious flaws were found with many popular car pet restraints in a new study by the Center for Pet Safety (CPS) and Subaru.
-Only one pet restraint, the Sleepypod Clickit Utility Harness, was able to offer adequate protection to the dog and the passengers of the vehicle, earning it a top score for crash protection.
+A study by the Center for Pet Safety (CPS) and Subaru found serious flaws with many popular car pet restraints.
+Of all the restraints tested, only one provided adequate protection to the dog and the passengers of the vehicle.

-The Sleepypod Clickit Utility was the top performer because the dog remained restrained during every test and was deemed to offer protection to not only the pet, but to all passengers.
+The Sleepypod Clickit Utility was the top performer.
+The dog remained restrained during every test and was deemed to offer protection to not only the pet, but to the passengers in the car.

-The other harnesses that were crash tested—Klein Metal AllSafe, Cover Craft RuffRider Roadie, RC Pet Canine Friendly Crash Tested, Bergan Dog Auto Harness, Kurgo Tru-Fit Enhanced Strength, and IMMI PetBuckle—did not have optimal performance in the tests.
-Some of the harnesses allowed the dog to launch off of the seat or did not control the rotation of the dog.
-The worst products were labeled catastrophic failures, as they allowed the test dog to become a full projectile or be released from the restraint.
+The other harnesses that were crash tested—Klein Metal AllSafe, Cover Craft RuffRider Roadie, RC Pet Canine Friendly Crash Tested, Bergan Dog Auto Harness, Kurgo Tru-Fit Enhanced Strength, and IMMI PetBuckle—did not perform as well.
+Some of the harnesses allowed the dog to launch off of the seat; others did not control the rotation of the dog.
+The worst products were labeled catastrophic failures, as they allowed the dog to become a projectile or be released from the restraint.
 That occurred in the IMMI model in all dog sizes, Kurgo in the 25 lb. and 75 lb. size, and the Bergan model in the 75 lb. size.

 For more tips on how to safely transport your pet, see our report on pets and car safety.